anders-wartoft/LogGenerator/README.md

 Syntax: `{pri:}`

-Example: `{pri:}` migh be substituted by `165`
+Example: `{pri:}` might be substituted by `165`

 ## Order of substitution
-The order of substitution is the following:
-1. lorem
-2. oneOf
-3. random
-4. date
-5. ipv4
-6. string
-7. counter
-8. pri

-The substitutions can in some cases be chained.
+The substitutions will process one after another and repeat until the result is stable, so the output of one filter can be the input to another.

 Example: `{oneOf:{ipv4:192.168.0.0/16},{ipv4:172.16.0.0/12},{ipv4:10.0.0.0/8}}` will evaluate to a random RFC 1918 address.